 We strive to ensure that our programs are available to the community.
 If you need financial assistance to attend one of our programs, please contact our office (845) 340-3990.

 We welcome your ideas and involvement in our efforts.
-If you are interested in how CCE-Ulster sets policies and program priorities, or if you'd like more information on how to get involved, see the contact information for our Executive Director, below.
+If you are interested in how CCE Ulster sets policies and program priorities, or if you'd like more information on how to get involved, see the contact information for Program Leaders.